dustinpfister/hexo_sitesource/source/_drafts/lodash-chunk.md

 categories: lodash
 ---

+So I think I will write a [few posts](/categories/lodash/) on [lodash](https://lodash.com/), and as such why not start with [_.chunk](https://lodash.com/docs/4.17.4#chunk).

-How often do I get into a situation in which I need to break down a linear array into an array of arrays.
-Maybe not to often but often enough that It would be nice to have a method that is part of a toolkit of sorts that makes quick work of it.
-In this case the [_.chunk](https://lodash.com/docs/4.17.4#chunk) method in [lodash](https://lodash.com/) is just that.
+So how often do I get into a situation in which I need to break down a linear array into an array of arrays?
+Maybe not to often but often enough that it would be nice to have a method that is part of a toolkit of sorts that makes quick work of it.
+In this case the [_.chunk](https://lodash.com/docs/4.17.4#chunk) method in is just that.

 <!-- more -->